obbyobby/tennisthings/README.md

   ## Credits and Achnowledgements

   - Firebase Realtime Database: Used for user authentication, data storage, and real-time data synchronization.
 Firebase is a product of Google LLC and is compliant with GDPR standards for secure data handling.
-For more information, visit the Firebase website.
+For more information, visit the [Firebase website](https://firebase.google.com/)
+.